jelastic-jps/glassfish/README.md

 - -1 node if RAM usage < 40% for at least 10 minute

-The appropriate modifications are automatically applied to _DAS_ and _Load Balancer_ configs, and multiple application server instances are automatically interconnected that implements the commonly used clustering configuration.
+The appropriate modifications are automatically applied to _DAS_ configs, and multiple application server instances are automatically interconnected that implements the commonly used clustering configuration.

 In case you’d like to change the conditions of automatic nodes’ scaling, refer to the appropriate triggers parameters within the [Automatic Horizontal Scaling](https://docs.jelastic.com/automatic-horizontal-scaling) settings section.